-Love ramps and have a bunch?
-Guess what?
-You can eat them like a vegetable.
-Just like green onions, ramps can be grilled or roasted and eaten as a side dish, and it’s a great way to have them–especially the youngest first batch that you harvest since they’ll be the most tender.
-I did a post on cooking ramps whole years ago, but it was a bit more involved, and I paired them with rowanberries, which are pretty obscure, and an acquired taste to boot.
+Just like green onions, ramps can be grilled or roasted and eaten as a side dish, and it's a great way to have them-especially the youngest first batch that you harvest that'll be the most tender.
+Here I serve them with a sweet and sour chokecherry sauce.

 If you don't want to lick your plate, let me know.